 Sitting front and center on the Onancock Town Wharf is the“famous” Liars Bench.
-It’s a legendary stop for fisherman returning to port, and telling their tall tales of their catch and adventures at sea.
+It’s a legendary stop for fisherman returning to port, and tell tall tales of their catch and adventures at sea.
 The wharf was completely rebuilt after Hurricane Sandy, and the marina now offers beautiful new floating docks, and pristine bath/shower facilities with FREE laundry (unheard of!).

-Across the wharf parking lot is the restored village store, now Mallard’s Restaurant.
-The food is good and reasonable and they will do take out.
-Their crab cake sandwich and the firecracker shrimp made a great lunch during a day of working on the boat and checking out town.
-The pictures above show the interior of the restored village store at Mallard’s, Misty with the wharf in the background, and our view from the boat.
+The pictures above show the interior of the restored village store at Mallard’s, and our view from the boat.
 Downtown is a short walk and it’s charming.
 There are great art galleries, shops and the infamous Corner Bakery.
 They are known for their sticky buns, but you need to get there early before they’re sold out.
 The bakery and the wharf are the places where the locals hang out…and who can argue with a bakery that has a life sized Dough Boy behind the counter?

 Ker Place is a magnificent Federal period Georgian home built in 1799.
 The docents are knowledgeable and fun (great conversation about growing up in the 70’s), and the home and gardens are beautiful.